The 2026 American EV Market Is Shaping Up to be A Game-changer for Buyers

 - Options can push price well past $47K

-- Rivian's charging network smaller than Tesla's
+- Charging network smaller than Tesla's

 - Production timeline TBD